PBearson/ESP32-With-ESP-PROG-Demo/README.md

     </tbody>
 </table>

-ESP-PROG supports both 3.3V and 5V.
-If needed, follow [this guide](https://docs.espressif.com/projects/espressif-esp-iot-solution/en/latest/hw-reference/ESP-Prog_guide.html#pin-headers) to select 3.3V for the JTAG interface. **JTAG will not work if 5V is selected** (unless you swap ESP-PROG's VDD pin to the 5V pin of ESP32).
+Note: ESP-PROG supports both 3.3V and 5V.
+We assume the pin header is set to use the voltage level of 3.3V.
+If needed, follow [this guide](https://docs.espressif.com/projects/espressif-esp-iot-solution/en/latest/hw-reference/ESP-Prog_guide.html#pin-headers) to select 3.3V for the JTAG interface. **JTAG will not work if 5V is selected** unless you swap ESP-PROG's VDD pin to the 5V pin of ESP32.

 To connect the devices to your host computer, you can connect the ESP-PROG to the computer directly via a USB cable.
 You do **not** need to connect the ESP32 to your computer directly.
 It will receive power from the ESP-PROG via the VDD pin.
 The JTAG interface also enables programming capabilities for uploading the application to the ESP32, so there is no need to connect to the UART controller on the development board.

+**Double check the wiring**.

-### Software Setup
+2. Software Setup

 After connecting the ESP-PROG to the computer, make sure your Operating System can see the USB controller (FTDI).
-In VirtualBox, you should attach the following USB controller to your virtual machine:
+In VirtualBox, you should attach the following USB controller to your virtual machine while this is our default setting:

 * **Devices -> USB -> FTDI Dual RS232-HS**

 The USB controller may also be named **Future Devices Dual RS232-HS**

-## Clone this GitHub project within a folder at the Ubuntu VM.
+3. Clone this GitHub project within a folder at the Ubuntu VM.
 For example, the following commands in a terminal clone the GitHub project to /home/iot/Documents
 ```
 cd ~/Documents                                                          # change to the folder Documents within the home folder
+rm -rf ESP32-With-ESP-PROG-Demo                                         # delete the old folder of this project if needed
 git clone https://github.com/PBearson/ESP32-With-ESP-PROG-Demo.git      # clone the github repository
 ```
 where # indicates the rest of the line is comment.

+## Import, build and upload the project
-## Import the downloaded project into VS Code
+4. Import the downloaded project into VS Code

 Start VS Code -> *File* -> *Open Folder ...* -> [Navigate to the folder ESP32-With-ESP-PROG] -> *Ok*

-## Build Project
+5. Build Project

 To build the project, open the PlatformIO menu by clicking on its icon, and under the `Project Tasks` tab, select `hiletgo-with-jtag -> General -> Build`.